 Historic Centre of Siena

-The Historic Centre of Siena is like entering a maze, but the good thing is that even if you stroll along its labyrinthine streets, you will always see a building or interesting monument.
+is like entering a maze, but the good thing is that even if you stroll along its labyrinthine streets, you will always see a building or interesting monument.
 It has remained virtually unchanged since the Middle Ages.
 A visit can take three hours all around (without having to visit museums).
 Just wear comfortable shoes and be prepared for steep climbs and descents.

 The walls are visible right from the balcony – and it makes such a strong impression!
 There is still need to understand that the Tuscan city wall rises from the rock – and as a result, and you see the beauty of nature, and that this powerful wall was survived by many generations.
 City Walls make the greatest impression in the evening, when electric light and the play of colors makes it look more stunning in the dark.

 is also known as the Town Hall.
 Today it is the seat of the municipal administration, as well as the Museo Civico which was established from around 1300.
 It stands on the Piazza del Campo and is flanked by the Torre del Mangia.
 Inside houses many works of Siena’s rich past including the famous fresco of the Allegory and Effects of Good and Bad Government by Ambrogio Lorenzetti, but you can also observe other frescoes and works by Simone Martini, Duccio, Sodom and Beccafumi.
 It rises like a mighty soldier on the square with a chapel and from which rises the Torre del Mangia.
 The wide facade of the building reflects the various periods of construction.